Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

     Tag,                                What it does
-    monitoring_plugins,                 "Deploy the monitoring plugins, including the Linuxfabrik Plugin Library and custom plugins" monitoring_plugins::custom,         "Only deploy the custom plugins"
+    monitoring_plugins,                 "Deploy the monitoring plugins, including the Linuxfabrik Plugin Library and custom plugins" monitoring_plugins:custom,          "Only deploy the custom plugins"
-    monitoring_plugins::nuitka_compile, "Windows only: Only compile the Python plugins using Nuitka"
+    monitoring_plugins:nuitka_compile,  "Windows only: Only compile the Python plugins using Nuitka"

 Role Variables
 --------------

-Have a look at the ``main/defaults.yml`` for the variable defaults.
+Have a look at the ``defaults/main.yml`` for the variable defaults.

 Mandatory